 WHAT A CAST!
 Also, the songs are worth knowing.
 This is a funny, gothic, rewatchable movie for the ages!

 How this didn't make the original list ... it's a CRIME!
 Terry Gilliam is a genius.

-Joseph grew up living in the historically working-class neighborhood of Metro Detroit.
+Joseph grew up living in a historically working-class city in Michigan.
 He was blinded by a radioactive substance that fell from a truck after he pushed a man to safety from the oncoming vehicle.
 While he can no longer see, the radioactive exposure heightens his remaining senses beyond normal human ability and gives him a “radar sense.”
-His family was killed by a crime syndicate, who he later battled to avenge his family.
+His family was killed by a crime syndicate, that he later battled in order to avenge the death of his family.
 He also became a lawyer and continues fighting against evil to this day, using his powers of snark and wit on Twitter.

 (***Editor’s Note: We haven’t been able to verify this biographical info, especially the part about “snark” and “wit,” but we can tell you it sounds a lot like a certain Marvel superhero.
 So, he may have just gotten lazy and copied it.)